xavierxxx/smart-contract/README.md

 # Reporting
 Public disclosure of the bug or indication of an intention to exploit it on the main net will make the report ineligible for a bounty.

-Please report bug bounty submissions to: security-ico@fiinu.com
+Please report bug bounty submissions to: support@fiinu.com Please use subject: Smart contract bounty